 Just as our politics and economy need fundamental transformation, so too does the entirety of the intersection between humanity and the rest of the natural world.
-We need a transformation of not only energy production but also agriculture, industrial production, transportation, distribution, waste disposal, and construction.
+We need a transformation not only of energy production but also of agriculture, industrial production, transportation, distribution, waste disposal, and construction.
 We need immediate changes that can be won or begun under capitalism.
-However, permanent solutions require an environmentally conscious socialism.
+Permanent solutions require an environmentally-conscious socialism.

 We need to make personal changes as well.
 First and most important is for millions more people to become organized environmental activists, building alliances between the environmental movement and all other progressive movements they are part of-community groups, religious groups, unions, and more.
-Personal changes are most effective when part of mass campaigns that help change the habits and practices of millions of people.
-We are not chasing a short-lived personal purity but working for basic changes to the systems affecting all of us.
-Individual changes in consumption and diet can make a major contribution only when linked to changes by millions of people, and linked to changes in our systems of production, construction, and agriculture.
+Other personal changes are most effective when part of mass campaigns that help change the habits and practices of millions of people.
+We are not chasing a short-lived personal purity but working for basic changes to the systems affecting millions.
+Individual changes in consumption and diet can only make a major contribution when linked to changes by millions of people, and linked to changes in our systems of production, construction, and agriculture.

-The environmental movement is one key element of the massive coalition that must be built to defeat the extreme-right stranglehold on too much of U.S. governance and public discourse.
-Environmental issues will grow in importance and play an ever-larger role in electoral, legislative, and public policy struggles.
+The environmental movement is one key element of the massive coalition that must be built to defeat the extreme right stranglehold on too much of U.S. governance and public discourse.
 Youth especially have a vested interest in finding real solutions for their future, the kind that only socialism can permanently institute.

-III The Working Class, Class Struggle, and Forces for Progress The Working Class and the Trade Union Movement
+III The Working Class, Class Struggle, and Forces for Progress

+The Working Class and Trade Union Movement

-Workers always seek to solve the chronic exploitation and oppression they face.
+Workers always seek to solve the chronic ills they face.
 Whether individual workers are conscious of it yet or not, the ultimate outcome of this struggle is socialism.
 To determine the strategy and tactics required for immediate progress and more basic change, it is necessary to be clear about what propels progressive change, and about which struggles, classes, and social forces have the potential to play decisive roles.
-The history of our country confirms the Marxist assertion that the struggle of our multi-racial, multi-national, multi-gender, young and old U.S. working class against the capitalist class is the chief driving force for fundamental progressive change.
+The history of our country confirms the Marxist assertion that the struggle of our multi-racial, multi-national, multi-gender, young and old, U.S. working class against the capitalist class is the chief driving force for fundamental progressive change.